Illegal drug trade in Lebanon: Hezbollah's involvement in the drug industry

-A report published on October 2024 examines Hezbollah's recent efforts to expand its involvement in the illegal drug trade across Europe due to a severe financial downturn following intensified Israeli strikes on its leadership and infrastructure in Lebanon since September 2024.
+A report published in October 2024 examines Hezbollah's recent efforts to expand its involvement in the illegal drug trade across Europe due to a severe financial downturn following intensified Israeli strikes on its leadership and infrastructure in Lebanon since September 2024.
 European authorities have observed a growing interest by Hezbollah in drug trafficking throughout the region.
 Thomas Cindric, a former special agent with the U.S. Drug Enforcement Administration, revealed that sources connected to the drug trade have reported a recent rise in Hezbollah-linked drug trafficking in Europe.
 In July 2025, it was reported that the Lebanese army discovered and dismantles a major Captagon factory in Yammouneh, Baalbek.

-On August 9, 2025, it was reported that Lebanese authorities have eliminated Abu Salleh, Lebanon's most infamous drag lords, based in the Bekaa Valley.
+On August 9, 2025, it was reported that Lebanese authorities have eliminated Abu Salleh, one of Lebanon's most infamous drug lords, based in the Bekaa Valley.
 He was killed in Tal Al-Abyad in Baalbek, where he was hiding, despite knowing there were hundreds arrest warrants for him.